GaleJames-creator/gale-james/how-to-guides/manage-api-errors.md

 Use these steps to identify and resolve API errors in your integration.

-Follow these steps if you get an error code:

 - Check the response headers for additional details, such as rate limits or warnings.
 - Retry after waiting if a `5xx` error occurs.
 This helps your app recover from server issues.
 - Use the correct HTTP method—`GET`, `POST`, `PUT`, or `DELETE`—based on your action.